dimitri-edel/organizer-react/README.md

 #### User notifications
 The name of the component is **ToastContainer**, which is provided by the library **react-toastify**.
 It is embedded in index.js right next to the **App** container.
 The messages can be displayed at any point by using the **toast** function from the library, that needs to be imported into the js file that intends to use it.
 The function takes a set of parameters such as the message itself.
 The list of parameters also includes many other features that control the look and behavior of the component.
 This page provides a great way to do this [react-toastify-page](https://fkhadra.github.io/react-toastify/introduction).
 One can choose all the options on the page and will see what it is going to look like and will also see a code snippet of the function call that corresponds to all the settings that one provided.
 Just copy, paste, change the message and Bob's your uncle.

-# User Stories

-## Registration
-An unregistered user can register with the website, so they can use the services provided by the application.

-## Login
-A registered user can sign in and use the application.

-## List Tasks of any given day
-An authenticated user can list tasks for any day in the calendar, so they can view what needs to be done on that day.

-## List Tasks of an entire month
-An authenticated user can list tasks for an entire month, so they can get an overview of the work load of the month.

-## Create Tasks
-An authenticated user can create new tasks.
-A task must have the following attributes:
-- selectable date and time
-- selectable category (chore, errand, work)
-- selectable priority (high, middle, low)
-- selectable status (open, progressing, done)
-- possibility to attach an image file
-- possibility to assign the task to a teammate

-## Filter Tasks
-An authenticated user can filter tasks by title, date, category, priority and status, so they can sort them out in an efficient way.

-## Edit Tasks
-Owners of tasks can edit their tasks, so they can make changes if necessary.

-## List Teams
-An authenticated user can see the list of teams, so they can find and join any team.

-## Create Teams
-An authenticated user can create his or her own team, so other members can join them.
-Own teams allow the user to assign tasks to other team members, so they can delegate task as a team leader.

-## Rename Teams
-Owners of teams (team leaders) can delegate tasks to other members of their teams, so they can divvy up the work among the team.

-## Join Teams
-An authenticated user can join teams, so they can collaborate with other people a project.

-## Leave Teams
-A member of a team can leave a team, so no more tasks of the team in question can be assigned to them anymore.

-## Team Chat
-Members of a team can engage in a team chat, so they can exchange information.
-An image file can be attached to a message.

-## Private Chat
-Members of a team can exchange private messages, if they can discuss issues that only concern the two of them.
-An image file can be attached to a message.

-## Editable Messages
-Owners of messages can edit their messages, so they can change them retrospectively.

-## Deletable Messages
-Owners of messages can delete their messages, if they become irrelevant or contain false information.

 # Manual Tests
 ## List Tasks Test